 - Refreeze right away as slower freezing results in the formation of ice crystals.
 They harm the meat structure making it dry and tough.

-- Keep it in freezer bag or airtight meal prep container.
+- Keep it in a freezer bag or airtight meal prep container.
 This will prevent freezer burn and prevent impacting the color, texture, and taste of the meat after it has been thawed and cooked.

 How to quickly defrost a chicken breast?